Dutch hip-hop: 2000s

 Opgezwolle split up in 2007, but members Rico & Sticks formed a new group: Fakkelbrigade, with Typhoon, Mick 2dope Murray, MC James and beatmaker A.R.T.
 In 2009, they released the critically acclaimed album Colucci Era.

 From 2003 through 2006, Lange Frans & Baas B had four top-three hits in the Dutch Top 40, beside three more listings.
 Zinloos, a sad commentary on senseless violence ("Zinloos Geweld"), and their patriotic yet introspective Het Land van .. ("The Land of..") gave the duo two number-1 hits, in 2004 and 2005 respectively.

-In the mid-2000s Cilvaringz, Ali B. and Raymzter were also commercially successful.
+In the mid-2000s Cilvaringz, Ali B. Jerome XL and Raymzter were also commercially successful.
 Ali B featured on other artists' tracks, most significantly with Marco Borsato on the song "Wat zou je doen?" for the charity War Child.
 He first achieved solo success with "Ik ben je zat", featuring Brace, in 2003.
 Together with music artist Akon, and Ali's cousin Yes-R, Ali B made an internationally successful remix of Akon's track Ghetto, including additional Dutch lyrics.
-Yes-R had six Dutch Top 40 hits from 2006–2012, including his debut single.
+Yes-R had six Dutch Top 40 hits from 2006 to 2012, including his debut single.
 Ali B. has sofar had fourteen Top 40 hit singles since 2003, including several top three listings.
+Jerome XL made a leap to the states in 2006 while recording with many international crews and their members like Jurassic 5, Dilated Peoples, Juice Crew and many others.
+This was a first for Dutch Hip Hop.

 In 2005, De Jeugd van Tegenwoordig ("Kids These Days") were successful with Watskeburt?! ("Wuzhappenin?!").
 Rapper Jawat won the "Grote Prijs van Nederland" 2006.

 Another Dutch hip-hop duo are Pete Philly and Perquisite who are already well known in the Netherlands, Germany, and in Japan.

 A famous Dutch rapper outside the Netherlands is Salah Edin.
 His album Nederlands Grootste Nachtmerrie (Biggest Nightmare of the Netherlands) won Best Album Award in 2007 and was fully produced by Dr. Dre's right-hand man Focus...
 He also shot three of the most expensive music videos in the history of Dutch Hip Hop, and through a management deal with Cilvaringz, performed in 34 countries worldwide.